mrbalov/mrb/_posts/2025-05-07-composable-frontend-explained-how-to-build-a-future-proof-ui-architecture.md

 In a classical software development, when there is a new feature request, there are the following simplified loop that teams usually step into:

 1. **Requirements Gathering.** At this step, you work with a feature requester closely to gather as much information as possible to understand what must be implemented.
 2. **Requirements Refinement.** The request must be verified with the technical team.
 As the technical team knows the system well from the code perspective, they may imagine how the new feature may be implemented, what is required for the implementation, and how much it may cost.
 During this step, you can recognize technical blockers, that must be communicated to the feature requester back.
-You may want to arrange POC at this stage to verify the hypothesis and return to the first step in case of failure.
+You may want to arrange <abbr title="Proof of Concept">POC</abbr> at this stage to verify the hypothesis and return to the first step in case of failure.
 3. **Implementation.** The technical team does a magic with the code to make the feature request a reality.
 Some code is reused, some new code is implemented from scratch.
 Probably, during the implementation, the team may decide to use some open-source libraries.
 4. **Deployment.** Once the code is ready, it is time to deploy it to make visible to stakeholders.
 Once it happens, everyone with an access can review the new feature.
-5. **QA and Feedback Gathering.** Once the code is deployed, it is time to test the implementation and gather feedback from the team.
+5. **<abbr title="Quality Assurance">QA</abbr> and Feedback Gathering.** Once the code is deployed, it is time to test the implementation and gather feedback from the team.
 The feature demo makes sense at this stage.
 It may initiate a new loop of the development cycle to improve the feature.

 <figure>
   <img